vinitraj10/swipy/README.md

 ## How it works ?

 Currently swipy is very specific as some common filter function is added but you can customize as per your own if you want.
-Basically it swipes 2000 profiles in a set once you would run the script at an interval of 4 seconds.
+Basically it swipes max 50 profiles in a set once you would run the script at an interval of 4 seconds. if you have premium bumble account you could increase this count to anything what you want

 > This is very simple logic and too specific right now it can be customize based on the needs